 Left to cherish his memory are his wife Cheryl, 3 daughters: Shelly & Mike Fay of Petoskey, Lisa & Dan Nagy of Ellsworth, Julie and Casey Meadows of Charlevoix, 6 beloved grandchildren: Emma, Rachel, Grant, Madelyn, Julia and Charlotte, his siblings Carla (Dave) Trulson-Essenberg of Issaquah, WA, Monna Essenberg of Grand Rapids, MI, Mark (Sheila) Essenberg of Ellsworth, MI, Scott (Debbie) Essenberg of Vanderbilt, MI, Todd (Tammy) Essenberg of Ellsworth, MI and many nieces and nephews.
 Les was preceded in death by his parents, John and Edna (Boss) Essenberg, and his brother Steve Essenberg.

-A memorial service to celebrate Les’s life will be scheduled at a later date.
-Interment will take place in Atwood Cemetery, Banks Township.
+A memorial service to celebrate Les’s life will be Saturday, July 25th at 11 a.m. at the Eastport Baptist Church.
+In consideration of others, masks are required per the family's request.
+Interment took place in Atwood Cemetery, Banks Township.

 A special thank you to Emma and the entire staff at Spectrum Health Hospice.